suzhenye/polykube/README.md

       20020 |      30020 |     10020 |     8000 | vnextapi
       20000 |      30000 |     10000 |       80 | static
       20010 |      30010 |     10010 |       80 | goapi

+### Revisit Later

+0. Determine if Go Api is properly staticly built.
+There's a warning about getaddrinfo as it is now.

+1. Investigate if `kpm pack` adds any benefit (will it build? produce a versioned binary to container-ize separately from the source container?)

+2. Revisit minimalistic docker images when Dockerfile2 lands or this patch: https://github.com/docker/docker/pull/8021

+4. Investigate static hard-coded routes for ASP.NET 5.